Lofty-Brambles/some-yagpdb-cc/Suggestions/README.md

 - Anonymous user suggestion abililties.
 If disabled, doesn't allow user to edit/delete suggestions.
 - Custom Upvote, Downvote and Neutral emojis.
 - Allows management to approve, implement, deny, comment, edit, delete and mark suggestions as duplicates.
-- Allows logging of approved, implemented, denied or deleted comments.
+- Allows logging of approved, implemented, denied, duped or deleted suggestions or comments.
 - Allows custom cooldowns on suggestions.
 ## Setup
 - For one suggestion channel, make a Custom Command, and select the correct trigger type and trigger.